 Farm-grown, farm-ground, farm-baked sourdough bread made from organic Sonora Heritage Wheat and a whole lot of love.
 You could say it's both made in Montana and made of Montana.

-You can pick up a loaf of sourdough Blue Truck Bread at the Great Falls Farmers' Market every Saturday from June through September (get there early, it goes fast!), but if we're in the off-season, you can sign up to get email alerts about the baking schedule and where and when you can pick up a loaf.
+During the summer, you can pick up a loaf of sourdough Blue Truck Bread at the Great Falls Farmers' Market every Saturday from June through September (get there early, it goes fast!).

 We believe in the “taste of place” and to us, Central Montana tastes like a crusty, nutty, hearty loaf of sourdough bread.